GSA/piv-guides/Template-2.md

 permalink: /template/
 ---

-This page serves as the template for creating your own guidance document to add to one of the FICAM Guides.
+This page serves as a template to help you create a guide to add to the FICAM Guides.

 This template tells you:

-  1. How to create a new file (also called a _page_).
+  1. How to create a new file.
-  2. _how to use this template_
+  2. How to use this template.
   2. A basic outline for a guide.
   3. A few tips on style and writing.
-  4. How to use Markdown.
-(All GitHub pages use the Markdown tool to create and format text.)
+  4. A Markdown style sheet and how to use it.

+# Create a New File

-To create your own page using the GitHub website, do this:
+To create a new file to start your guide, do this:

   1. Click on the [Check this--]**_create new file_** button at the top right-hand-side of the Branch directory **Check this.
 Use screen capture?**.
   > At the top **left-hand-side** [**check this**] of the Branch directory there will be a box that says **_name your file_**.